dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

     - then you can observe/detect that precancerous phenotype and deal with it more quickly/safely/effectively, etc
     - by scanning for aberrations in tissue type

+#### Transition into P450

+- the section on P450 needs to be towards the end of the article
+  - so that there's plenty of space to overview everything

 ### Changes in Cytochrome 450 from long term drug usage